00 The Tracking Stack

 02 The container

-GTM web container.
-The traffic cop, not the storefront.
+The GTM web container.
+It is the traffic cop, not the storefront.

 The GTM web container is where everything else lives.
 Not the Shopify code editor.
 Not hard-coded in theme.liquid.
 The container is the single deploy surface so you can roll back any tag without touching the store.
 Lock down trigger conditions to prevent the standard mistake of firing purchase events on cart pages.